My bread recipes

 Kvass (Russian Fermented Rye Bread Drink)

-December 3rd, 2011 in Beverage Recipes, Non-alcoholic by Julia Volhina
+December 3rd, 2011 in Beverages, Non-alcoholic by Julia Volhina

 Kvass (kvas, quass) is probably a bit of unusual drink to this part of the globe.